Widiskel/initia-daily-bot/Readme.md

 8. Send 1 Init to Other (CIVITA)
 9. Swap 1 INIT to USDC And Swap back USDC to INIT
 10. Stake 0.1 INIT to Omninode
+11. Stake 0.5 USDC / INIT LP to Omninode
-11. Swap 1 INIT to USDC And Swap back USDC to INIT on TUCANA
+12. Swap 1 INIT to USDC And Swap back USDC to INIT on TUCANA

 ## Set Up